Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Introduction

 \citet{kipf2017semi} propose a GCN for node classification, a semi-supervised task, where the goal is to predict the label of a node using its feature and neighboring node information.
-This work suggests symmetric normalization $\rmS_{sym}=\rmD^{-\frac{1}{2}}\rmA \rmD^{-\frac{1}{2}}$ as the graph convolution.
+They suggest symmetric normalization $\rmS_{sym}=\rmD^{-\frac{1}{2}}\rmA \rmD^{-\frac{1}{2}}$ as the graph convolution, where $\rmA$ and $\rmD$ are the adjacency and degree matrix of the graph, respectively.
 Ever since its introduction, $\rmS_{sym}$ remains the popular choice.
-However, subsequent works~\citep{wang2018attack, wang2020unifying, ragesh2021hetegcn} explore row normalization $\rmS_{row}=\rmD^{-1} \rmA$ and \citet{wang2018attack} observes empirically that $\rmS_{row}$ outperforms $\rmS_{sym}$ for two-layered GCN.
-Intrigued by this observation, and as both $\rmS_{sym}$ and $\rmS_{row}$ are simply degree normalized adjacency matrices, we study the behavior over depth and observe that $\rmS_{row}$ performs better than $\rmS_{sym}$ in this case as well, as illustrated in Figure~\ref{fig:gcn_ntk_comp} (Details of the experiment in Appendix~\ref{exp:gcn_motiv}).
+However, subsequent works such as ~\citet{wang2018attack, wang2020unifying, ragesh2021hetegcn} explore row normalization $\rmS_{row}=\rmD^{-1} \rmA$ and particularly, \citet{wang2018attack} observes that $\rmS_{row}$ outperforms $\rmS_{sym}$ for two-layered GCN empirically.
+Intrigued by this observation, and the fact that both $\rmS_{sym}$ and $\rmS_{row}$ are simply degree normalized adjacency matrices, we study the behavior over depth and observe that $\rmS_{row}$ performs better than $\rmS_{sym}$ in general, as illustrated in Figure~\ref{fig:gcn_ntk_comp} (Details of the experiment in Appendix~\ref{exp:gcn_motiv}).